-The Analog Session project was created by Alexander Robotnick and Ludus Pinsky in 2009 and launched with the “N5 From Outer Space” video that has so far achieved more than 400.000 views on Youtube.
+The Analog Session project was created by Alexander Robotnick and Ludus Pinsky in 2009 and launched with the “N5 From Outer Space” video that has so far achieved almost one million views on Youtube.

 It’s all about the use of analog synthesizers and improvisation in Techno music.

 Since that first launch the Analog Session had been on stage only a few times due to the amount and size of its equipment which had to be handled and moved with extreme care.

 But we managed to loose weight!
 So that now we can also fly…

 The live performance we held at “Combo Social Club” is a showcase of our present set-up: a number of parts such as the bass-drum and sometimes the bass itself are now played as backing track.
 And also the “N5 from outer space” theme and some phrases originally sequenced on an old Oberheim Biphonic ,that is still too heavy to be moved around.

 Ludus Pinsky controls and modifies the timbre of the note sequences played by the modular synth and plays a Poly800 keyboard he modified as follows: besides new filters and envelope generators he included a counter connected to the clock to set automated rhythm chords , often choosing odd divisions.